 For as long as I can remember I have had allergies.
 Sometimes they were minor and I could live with them, othertimes they were so bad I thought I was going to die and sometimes my allergies seemed like a never ending cold.
 Between the sniffles, sore throats, clogged up nose, cough and runny eyes I seemed to always be sick.

 So what did I do?
 In a word- everything.
 I’m not kidding.
 You name it I tried it.
 I tried every drug on the market for allergies and asthma, both over the counter and prescription.
 I used neti pots.
 I used saline solutions and nose drops.
 I used a variety of herbs.
 I used various vitamins and supplements.
 I tried cleaning out my ears.
 I went to one doctor and then I went to another one and another and in all I probably went to at least 10 different doctors and health care specialists of one kind or another over the course of about 20 years.
 While some of these things helped a little, nothing ever really cleared up my allergies.
 In short, I was still miserable.
-Then I discovered essential oils in 2007 and while those worked better than most things I had tried, I felt like I was still covering up my allergies rather than getting to the root cause and I was still sick.
+Then I discovered essential oils in 2007 and while those worked better than most things I had tried, I felt like I was still covering up my seasonal and environmental threats rather than getting to the root cause and I was still sick.

 In all, I took over the counter allergy drugs every day for over 20 years.
 It didn’t mater what they weather was like, the ground could be covered in snow and I was still sneezing like I had hayfever even with no trees or leaves in sight.